 The finishes would, moreover, be influenced by their exquisite taste, because they hired, for this purpose, a team of painters and craftsmen of great quality.
 Luigi Manini, owner of S. Carlos, collaborated in the endowment of the scene and in the realization of the cloth of mouth.

-The Theatre Garcia de Resende would be inaugurated on June 1, 1892, in the presence of infante Afonso, with a play by E. Schwalbach, "O Intimo", performed by the company of D. Maria II theatre.
+The Garcia de Resende Theater would be inaugurated on June 1, 1892, in the presence of the infant D. Afonso, with a play by E. Schwalbach, "The Intimate", brought to the scene by the D. Maria II Theater Company.

 In 1941, a gale blew it, and, having remained so throughout the winter, the paintings were damaged.
 In addition, during the recovery work, the interior lead coating of the cover was stolen, guaranteeing thermal and acoustic insulation.
 In 1943, the Chamber leased it as theater and cinema, authorizing changes in the audience, which was disposed of.
 In 1969, a disastrous intervention irreversibly altered its original image (main façade).